narcine/Tchoupi/README.md

 ```
 ### Dic file

-Dic files are used to translate words from one langague to another.
+Dic files are used to translate words from one language to another.
 It can be considered as a translation dictionary where only translated words are present.

-The default dic files are located at the translation folder's root directory.
-If you open one of them you will see a lot of words with a default translation.
+The default dic files are located at the root directory of the translation folder.
+If you open one of them, you will see a lot of words with a default translation.

 It is also possible to create your own dic file.
 You can do that to override the default translation or given a specific translation for a subtitle.